learn-co-curriculum/java-char-string-intro/README.md

 ## Introduction

-So far, we have seen the `char` data type reference in passing, and we know it stores a single character or ASCII value, but we really haven't used it or talked too in-depth about it.
+So far, we have seen the `char` data type  in passing, and we know it stores a single character or ASCII value, but we really haven't used it or talked too in-depth about it.
 In this section, we will explore characters some more, talk about what an ASCII value is, point out a few special characters,